FAQs for the Precise Mortgages Conveyancing Panel

 from members of the public

-My son is about to exchange on a newly built flat with a home loan from Precise Mortgages.
-His lawyer has advised him of a delay in receiving the ‘Disclosure of Incentive Form’.
-What is this document - I have never come across this before?
+My son-in-law is about to exchange on a new build apartment with a mortgage from Precise Mortgages.
+His lawyer has said that there is a delay in completing the ‘Disclosure of Incentive Form’.
+This document is news to me - what is it and who needs sight of it?

 The document is intended to provide information to the main parties engaged in the purchase.
-Therefore, it will be provided to your son’s lawyer who should be on the Precise Mortgages conveyancing panel as a standard part of the process, and to the valuer when asked.
+Therefore, it will be provided to your son’s lawyer who should be on the Precise Mortgages conveyancing panel as a standard part of the process, and to the surveyor when requested.

 The Developer will be required to start the process by downloading the form and completing it.